Pilates is not an exercise that women do because they like to stretch

 How Pilates can benefit men

-Pilates integrates the body by focusing on activating and connecting the deep core musculature.
-From these deep core stabilisers you work your body “from inside out” connecting the extremities – arms and legs – to your strong core.
-As a result the whole structure becomes stronger.
+Pilates integrates the body by focusing on activating and connecting the strongest parts of the body first – your core.
+From your core you work your body with integrated movement, connecting all the weaker body parts to your strong core.
+The whole body becomes stronger as a result.
 Swimmers, cyclists, weightlifters know this and successfully incorporate the Pilates movement principles in their workouts.
-You can lift more weight with confidence, when you know how to activate your core!
+Yes, you can lift more weight with confidence – if you know how to activate your core!